Troubleshooting Common Issues

 is the name of one of the NGINX Ingress Controller pods.

-Checking NGINX Ingress Controller Logs
+Check NGINX Ingress Controller logs

 To check NGINX Ingress Controller logs, which include both information from NGINX Ingress Controller and NGINX’s access and error logs, run the following command: